-A provision in the John Warner National Defense Authorization Act for FY 2007, signed into law in 2006, became effective on October 1, 2007.
-This law restricts the terms under which a lender can make a loan to a "covered borrower," including disallowing the use of post-dated checks and electronic debit authorizations to repay small consumer loans, and limiting the total of charges to a 36% Annual Percentage Rate (APR).
-These new lending terms eliminate cash advances as a choice for short-term credit for "covered borrowers."
+It restricts the terms under which a lender like Amscot can make a loan to a "covered borrower."
+It includes disallowing the use of post-dated checks and electronic debit authorizations to repay small consumer loans, and limiting the total of charges to a 36% Annual Percentage Rate (APR).
+These lending terms eliminate cash advances as a short-term credit choice for "covered borrowers."